 The outdoors is an essential part of the program.
 Weekend events, hikes and overnight camping opportunities round out the Cubbing experience.

 The Beaver Scout uniform is available at the Scout Shop.
-You can visit the Scout Shop online at www.scoutshop.ca or visit one of our many physical locations as well.
+You can visit the Scout Shop online at www.scoutshop.ca or visit one of our locations as well.
 To find the Scout Shop closest to you please feel free to use the store locator available on the Scout Shop website here.

 Still need help?
 Please feel free to contact the Scouts Canada Help Centre: